symfony/symfony-docs/components/console/introduction.rst

 .. tip::

+    The MonologBridge provides a :class:`Symfony\\Bridge\\Monolog\\Handler\\ConsoleHandler`
-    You can use `MonologBundle`_ 2.4 to display messages on the console.
-This is cleaner than wrapping your output calls in conditions (see :doc:/cookbook/logging/monolog_console).
+    class that allows you to display messages on the console.
+This is cleaner than wrapping your output calls in conditions.
+For an example use in the Symfony Framework, see :doc:/cookbook/logging/monolog_console.

 Using Command Arguments
 -----------------------